 Aboriginal Community Partnership Principles 2020-2022

-Guiding our work with the Aboriginal community, these principles will drive us to ensure our work is led and informed by Aboriginal voices and perspectives.
-This includes embedding self-determination in our work, creating meaningful partnership and consultation on issues that matter.
-It is an opportunity to strengthen our relationships of trust and transparency, provide culturally safe services, and raise the distinct voices of Aboriginal people in Victoria.
+Guiding our work with the First Nations community, these principles will drive us to ensure our work is led and informed by First Nations voices and perspectives.
+This includes embedding self-determination in our work, creating meaningful partnerships and consultation on issues that matter.
+It is an opportunity to strengthen our relationships of trust and transparency, provide culturally safe services, and raise the distinct voices of First Nations peoples.

 Artwork: Last Connection by Alfred Carter (Gunaikurnai)